25 MINUTE READ

 Does the Lello 4080 leave a gap between the scraper blades and the barrel wall?

 The Lello 4080 Musso Lussino* comes with a heavy stainless steel dasher that has 2 protruding stainless steel arms, one longer than the other.
-Only the long arm acts to scrape the ice that forms at the barrel wall, whilst the short arm mixes the ice cream during freezing.
-I’ve found that when fitted onto the central pin inside the barrel, there’s a gap of about 2mm between the long scraper arm and the barrel wall, resulting in minimal ice formation on the barrel wall during dynamic freezing.
+Only the long arm scrapes the ice that forms at the barrel wall, whilst the short arm mixes the ice cream during freezing.
+I’ve found that when fitted onto the central pin inside the barrel, the curved scraper arm leaves a gap of 1mm at its closest point to the wall, where it starts to curve up from the dasher, increasing to a 2mm gap as it curves.
+This results in a 1-2mm layer of ice freezing to the barrel wall during dynamic freezing.

 The amount of air incorporated into a mix during dynamic freezing, referred to as the overrun, affects the size of the ice crystals, with slightly larger ice crystals observed at a lower overrun (Arbuckle, 1977; Flores & Goff, 1999b).
 Flores and Goff (1999a) suggested that overrun below 50% does not influence ice crystal size, but the amount of air cells at 70% overrun is just enough to prevent collisions among ice crystals, which can result in an increase in crystal size.
 Sofjan & Hartel (2004) found that increasing the overrun in ice cream (from 80% to 100% or 120%) led to the formation of smaller ice crystals, although the effect was relatively small.

 How much air does the Lello 4080 whip into ice cream?